architectury/architectury-documentations/docs/architectury_plugin/platform_specific.md

 Inject `injectInjectables = false` in front of `common()` in the common module architectury extension block.

 ### ArchitecturyTarget
-Architectury Injectables provide `ArchitecturyTarget.getCurrentTarget()`, which returns the identifier of the current target, currently, it may be (but not limited to):
+Architectury Injectables provide `ArchitecturyTarget.getCurrentTarget()`, which returns the identifier of the current target, it may be (but not limited to):
 - fabric
 - forge